What is a Business Plan?

 Organizational Structure

-Outline your company’s organizational structure, including important team members’ roles and duties.
-Provide details on their credentials, competence, and industry experience.
-Highlight any advisory board members or external consultants who have helped your company succeed.
+Summarize your company’s organizational structure, including key team members’ roles and backgrounds.
+If relevant, list advisory board members or consultants who contribute to your company’s success.

 Marketing and Sales Plan

-Describe the marketing channels and strategies you intend to use.
-Describe your price plan, distribution methods, and sales strategy.
-Include your sales projections and customer acquisition strategies.
+Detail the marketing channels and strategies you plan to use.
+Describe your pricing, distribution, and sales approach, along with sales projections and customer acquisition strategies.

 Risk Assessment